burlamix/Crowdflower-explanation/explanation-generation/README.md

 7. Visit `localhost:3000` to see the demo project

     The demo scenario is located at `localhost:3000/scenarios/1`, when the page is refreshed, new explanations are generated based on the demo scenario.

+8. Alternatively, you can visit `https://explanation-generation.herokuapp.com/`, where the demo app is dpeloyed.